millanbrankovic/custom-inputs/README.md

 ####CSS

 ##### Step 1
 Hide all the original inputs with `visibility` property - not with `display: none`.
-In order for inputs to catch `click`, `hover` and other events (i.e. become checked/unchecked) it is necessary to hide them using visibility property.
+In order for inputs to catch `click` event (i.e. become checked/unchecked) it is necessary to hide them using visibility property.
 If element is hidden through `display: none`, its clickable area is also removed from the page, which makes event triggering (clicking) impossible.

 ```
 input[type="checkbox"],